LHR - ADL

 • Heathrow Airport's (LHR) terminals are very large and passengers with reduced mobility can make use of the intra-terminal buggies.
 These multi-passenger electric vehicles can transport you and your carry-on luggage to your gate.
 Bear in mind that depending on availability, family members may not be able to accompany you on the buggy.

-Reviews of the top 5 airlines serving from Heathrow to Adelaide
+Reviews of the top 5 airlines flying from Heathrow to Adelaide

 See real verified KAYAK customer reviews for airlines flying from London to Adelaide.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.